Top travel destinations with sunshine this June

-June 21 is the day of the summer solstice in the northern hemisphere.
+The summer solstice in the northern hemisphere is on 21 June.
 It's a pagan day of celebration to mark longer days, warmer temperatures and the beginning of summer.

-One of the most famous solstice celebrations in the world in England’s Stonehenge and is a once-in-a-lifetime experience where you can touch the sacred stones.
-June is also the beginning of the European festival season with more than a handful of musical and cultural experiences to book in during your stay.
+One of the most famous solstice celebrations in the world is at England’s Stonehenge, and it's a once-in-a-lifetime experience where you can touch the sacred stones.
+June is also the beginning of the European festival season with more than a handful of musical and cultural experiences to book during your stay.

-- Top June events: Summer solstice, Isle of Wight festival, Glastonbury, Taste of London, Father’s Day (UK).
+- Top June events: Summer solstice, Isle of Wight festival and Taste of London.

 - Best for: Fun, exploration, history

-- Best for: Adventure, outdoor pursuits, bucket lists
+- Best for: Adventure, outdoor pursuits, warm weather

 Top June events

-- Queen’s birthday long weekend: For most of Australia (except Western Australia and Queensland), the Queen’s birthday long weekend falls in June and with it three days off work or school.
+- Queen’s birthday long weekend.
+For most of Australia (except Western Australia and Queensland), the Queen’s birthday long weekend falls in June and brings with it three days off work or school.

 When’s the best time in June to take a holiday?

-As June is the beginning of winter and the school holidays in Australia don't start until the end of the month, travelling throughout the month isn't too expensive.
+As June is the beginning of winter and the school holidays in Australia don't start until the end of the month at the very earliest, travelling throughout the month isn't too expensive.

-If you're seeking a quiet one, you might also like to avoid travelling to Sydney during Vivid (26 May to 17 June) as the city welcomes millions of tourists during the festival and prices are likely to peak as well.
+If you're seeking a quiet one, you might also like to avoid travelling to Sydney during Vivid as the city welcomes millions of tourists during the festival and prices are likely to peak as well.